 There is a cultural trend right now encouraging everyone to read diverse books.
 This so-called trend is really just a matter of book choices reflecting the reality of readers in every culture instead of eclipsing entire people groups from possible selections.
+Simply put, we need diverse books.
 The Editorial Director of Harper Collins, Rosemarie Brosnan, makes an astute observation about diverse books and their increasing popularity:

 “I don’t think this is a ‘trend’—it is a reaction to the very real need to change the balance of what is published and to make sure that we are publishing books that reflect the experiences and lives of all.”